-Two approaches to extending the time available for listening
+Two approaches to extending the time available for Chinese listening practice

-Life is full of things that we have to do and that eats up a lot of time, such as walking, cooking, doing the laundry and so on.
-These are things that usually can’t be neglected, but that doesn’t mean that you can’t combine them with listening practice.
-Many menial everyday activities can be combined with listening without trouble, although it might requite some practice before it works smoothly.
+Life is full of things that we have to do, and that eats up most of our time, such as eating, working, cooking, commuting, tidying up at home, walking your dog and so on.
+Traditionally, you wouldn’t consider any of this time as being available for learning Chinese, but if you read my article about time quality above, you know that you should at least consider it.
+In fact, many everyday activities can be combined with listening without too much trouble, although it might requite some practice before it works smoothly.

-The amount of time spent on these activities every day will of course vary from person to person, but a rough estimate is that I spend around 20 hours weekly on these activities.
-Again, depending on your civil status and social situations, not all of this time will be available for listening purposes (you can’t listen to the radio while eating with your spouse or put your earphones on when taking a walk with your neighbour), but even if only half the time is available, it’s still ten hours!
+The amount of time spent on these activities every day will of course vary from person to person, but a rough estimate is that I spend around twenty hours weekly on these activities.
+Again, depending on your civil status and social situations, not all of this time will be available for listening purposes (you probably shouldn’t listen to a podcast in Chinese while eating with your kids, or or put your earphones on when taking a walk with your neighbour), but even if only half the time is available, it’s still ten hours!

 - Gardening/replanting potted plants

 Actually, you can combine listening with almost anything that doesn’t require you to actively use your hearing.
 If you listen to recorded material, it isn’t very important that you understand or hear everything either, you can just play the same part again if something made you lose focus.

 I’ve found this helpful many times to encourage me to get two things done at once.
 Have I been putting off tidying up in the basement?
 Well, let’s combine that with listening to a podcast.
 Or should I really be cook more to avoid having to buy lunch at work?
 Well, let’s make it more interesting by listening to something at the same time.